SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Computed Properties
 -------------------

-Extensions can add computed instance properties to existing types.
+Extensions can add computed instance properties and computed type properties to existing types.
-Extensions can also add computed static properties to existing structures and enumerations.

 This example adds five computed instance properties to Swift's built-in ``Double`` type, to provide basic support for working with distance units: